asiempis/Elvis/README.md

 #Elvis (has left the building)

-Detect Exit Intent of a user.
+Detect Exit-Intent of a user.

 Detect if user leaves your website and notify her/him with a Simple Modal, a Google Form Survey or a Mailchimp Sign Up Form.